risk-of-thunder/R2API/R2API.Stages/README.md

 ## Changelog

+### '1.0.3'
+- Support for previewTextureReference in MakeBazaarSeerMaterial

 ### '1.0.2'
 - Stripped the Variant Rebalancer and Blacklister.
 This was to account for the inconsistencies in the stage weights in DLC2 and give more control to the user.
 - You can now register stages into post-loop scene collections.